ibm-cloud-docs/codeengine/batch-tutorial.md

 # Tutorial: Running jobs
 {: #deploy-job-tutorial}
+{: toc-content-type="tutorial"}
+{: toc-completion-time="10m"}

 With this tutorial, run a batch job by using the {{site.data.keyword.codeengineshort}} console.

-{{site.data.keyword.codeengineshort}} supports running batch *jobs*.
-Batch jobs are stand-alone executables or run-to-completion workloads.
-Jobs are not intended to provide lasting endpoints to access like a {{site.data.keyword.codeengineshort}} application does.
-Jobs are meant to be used for running container images that contain an executable that is designed to run one time and then exit.
-When you create a job, you can specify workload configuration information that is used each time the job is run.
+Jobs in {{site.data.keyword.codeengineshort}} are meant to run to completion as batch or stand-alone executables and are used for running container images that is designed to run one time and then exit.
+They are not intended to provide lasting endpoints to access such as an {{site.data.keyword.codeengineshort}} application.
+{: shortdesc}

 **Before you begin**

 To use the {{site.data.keyword.codeengineshort}} console, go to [{{site.data.keyword.codeengineshort}} overview](https://cloud.ibm.com/codeengine/overview){: external}.

-## Step 1.
-Create a job
+## Creating a job
+{: #batch-jobcreate}
-{: #batch-jobcreate-ui}
+{: step}

-Create a {{site.data.keyword.codeengineshort}} job by using the [`ibmcom/testjob`](https://hub.docker.com/r/ibmcom/testjob){: external}  image in Docker Hub.
+Create a {{site.data.keyword.codeengineshort}} job that uses the [`ibmcom/testjob`](https://hub.docker.com/r/ibmcom/testjob){: external}  image in Docker Hub.
 This job prints `"Hello World"`.
 {: shortdesc}

 1. Open the [{{site.data.keyword.codeengineshort}}](https://cloud.ibm.com/codeengine/overview){: external}.
 2. Select **Start creating** from **Run your container image**.
 3. Select **Job**.
 4. Select a project from the list of available projects.
 You can also [create a new one](/docs/codeengine?topic=codeengine-manage-project#create-a-project).
-Note that provisioning your project can take a few minutes.
-Wait until the project status is `Active` before continuing to the next step.
+Provisioning your project can take a few minutes.
+Wait until the project status is `Active` before you continue to the next step.
-5. Enter a name for the job and specify `docker.io/ibmcom/testjob` for the container image.
+5. Enter a name for the job configuration and specify `docker.io/ibmcom/testjob` for the container image.
 Use a name for your job that is unique within the project.
 For this example, you do not need to modify the default values for environment variables or runtime settings.
 6. Click **Deploy**.

-## Step 2.
-Run a job
+## Running a job
 {: #batch-jobrun-ui}
+{: step}

 After you create your job and specify your workload configuration information, you are ready to run your job.
 You can override some configuration information.
 {: shortdesc}